Experts comb cargo plane crash site in north Greece; 8 dead | Business

 Experts comb cargo plane crash site in north Greece; 8 dead

+Serbia's defence minister confirmed that all eight crew members died in the crash.

-The An-12 cargo plane from Serbia flown by a Ukrainian aviation crew smashed into fields between two Greek villages late Saturday.
+The An-12 cargo plane from Serbia was being flown by a Ukrainian aviation crew before it smashed into fields between two Greek villages late Saturday.

+Minutes before, the pilot had told air traffic controllers he had a problem with one engine and he had to make an emergency landing, officials said.
+He was directed to Kavala Airport but never made it there.

+The fuselage of the Soviet-era four-engine turboprop dragged on the ground for 170 metres before it disintegrated.

-Serbian Defence Minister Nebojsa Stefanovic told a news conference on Sunday about the crew deaths.
+Serbian Defence Minister Nebojsa Stefanovic told a news conference on Sunday that the plane's eight crew members were dead.

-He also said the plane was carrying 11.5 tons of Serbian-made mortar ammunition to Bangladesh, which was the buyer.

 “These were illuminating mortar mines and training (mines). ...
 This flight had all necessary permissions in accordance with international regulations,” Stefanovic said.